Relations between Types

 });

 GraphQL allows to create additional fields in your types which may provide data from another type.
-For example, you may add a field posts
+For example, you may add a field posts to the Author type and write a resolve function, so that this field will return an array of posts only for the current Author.

 It can be done in the following manner: